 Visit site to learn more about enrollment, tuition, and aid.

 Are you currently working?
 No problem.
-Nursing schools offer great online options for earning your BSN that allow you to continue working.
-Most programs can be completed in 12-24 months without you ever having to step foot on campus.
+Nursing schools offer great online program options for earning your BSN degree that allow you to continue working.
+Most nursing programs can be completed in 12-24 months without you ever having to step foot on campus.

-There’s evidence that patient outcomes may improve when nurses have a BSN, partially due to more clinical education and nursing autonomy.
+There’s evidence that patient outcomes may improve when nurses have a BSN degree, partially due to more clinical education and nursing autonomy.

-The pay gap between an ADN/RN and a BSN is significant.
-PayScale estimates ADN nurses earn annual salaries of $69K, and BSN nurses can reach $84K or more.
-Hospitals and healthcare systems are hiring more nurses with BSN degrees than ever before.
+The pay gap between an ADN/RN and a BSN degree is significant.
+PayScale estimates ADN nurses earn annual salaries of $69K, and BSN degree nurses can reach $84K or more.
+Hospitals and healthcare systems are hiring more nurses with a BSN degree than ever before.

 Healthcare is a field that loves advanced degrees.
 Nurses with undergraduate degrees can advance to leadership and supervisory roles, earn certifications in specific areas or advance to administrative positions.

-How Do I Find the Best Online BSN?
+How Do I Find the Best Online BSN Degree?

-Can I Get a Specialization in an Online BSN Program?
+Can I Get a Specialization in BSN Online Degree Programs?